virtual-cast/Zenject/README.md

 Container.Bind<ITickable>().To<Ship>().AsSingle();
 ```

-Or if you don't want to have to always remember which interfaces your class implements, you can use the <a href="#all-interfaces-shortcuts">shortcut described here</a>
+Or if you don't want to have to always remember which interfaces your class implements, you can use the [shortcut described here](#all-interfaces-shortcuts)

-Note that the order that the Tick() is called in for all ITickables is also configurable, as outlined <a href="#update--initialization-order">here</a>.
+Note that the order that the Tick() is called in for all ITickables is also configurable, as outlined [here](#update--initialization-order).

 Also note that there are interfaces `ILateTickable` and `IFixedTickable` which mirror Unity's LateUpdate and FixedUpdated methods

-## <a id="iinitializable-and-postinject"></a>IInitializable
+## IInitializable

 If you have some initialization that needs to occur on a given object, you could include this code in the constructor.
 However, this means that the initialization logic would occur in the middle of the object graph being constructed, so it may not be ideal.